 By establishing an employment relationship, an employee undertakes to perform work of a specified type for the benefit of an employer and under his supervision, in a place and at the time specified by the employer.
 At the same time, the employer undertakes to employ the employee in return for remuneration.
 It should be emphasized that employment under the aforementioned conditions is considered employment on the basis of an employment relationship, regardless of the name of the contract concluded between the parties.
 Employment contract cannot be replaced with a civil law contract where the performance of work conditions specified above remain intact.

-Download our 2023 guide on labour law and employment in Poland for more information about local employment requirements, or read more below:
+Download our 2024 guide on labour law and employment in Poland, or read more below

 Employment characteristics